How To Optimise Header Tags for SEO

 Table of Contents

-For all of the above reasons, header tags are essential for both human comprehension and Search Engine bots, and play a crucial role in eCommerce SEO
+As a result, header tags are essential for both human comprehension and Search Engine bots, and play a crucial role in eCommerce SEO.

-What Are Header Tags and How Many Are There?
+What Are Header Tags and How Many Are Supported By HTML?

-H4, H5, and H6 are further down the value chain and should be used to organise/stagger less important yet relevant content on a Page.
+• H4, H5, and H6 are further down the value chain and should be used to organise less important yet relevant content on blog posts and lower priority text.

 What Is The Difference Between the Title Tag and H1 Tag on a Page?